conveyal/scenario-editor/docs/edit-scenario/modifications.md

 ### Remove trips

 Another common modification is to remove trips.
-The most common use is to remove entire routes, but it is also possible to remove only specific :term:`trip patterns<trip pattern>` on a particular route.
+The most common use is to remove entire routes, but it is also possible to remove only specific [trip patterns](../glossary.md#trip-pattern) on a particular route.
 In order to remove trips, create a new _remove trips_ modification, and select a GTFS feed, route, and optionally the trip pattern of the trips to be removed.
 All trips on this route/pattern combination will be removed and the route will be shown in red on the map.
 Note that the "active in variants" selector always specifies whether the modification is active.
 In this case it implies that the trips will be removed from the selected variants.

 <figure>
   <img src="../static/img/remove-trips.png" alt="Remove trips" />